ksoze84/useStateHandler/README.md

 * Heavy functions are not instantiated in every render.
 Forget about using useCallback, useReducer and custom hooks.
 * Helps to maintain logic from render separate.

-This is not a hook meant to replace useState.
-But rather, useStateHandler frequently is used alongside another hooks, especially useEffect.
+This is not a hook meant to replace useState, but rather to be used alongside another hooks, like useState, but mostly with useEffect to control related components mount/unmount.

 Minimal and simple code.
 Small footprint and low impact in React's cycles.